Safety & security

 - Uniformed Sound Transit Police officers patrol our trains and stations.

-- Security officers make sure riders pay their fares.
+- Fare enforcement officers make sure riders pay their fares.

 - Station agents answer questions and help you at the stations.